libpfasst/LibPFASST/docs/source/tutorial.rst

 reduce the total number of PFASST iterations required.

-The solution :math:`u` will be stored in a flat Fortran array, and hence this application will use LIBPFASSTs built in ``ndarray`` encapsulation.
-Note that LIBPFASST doesn't impose any particular storage format on your solver -- instead, you must tell LIBPFASST how to perform a few basic operations on your solution (eg, how to create solutions, perform ``y <- y + a x``, etc).
+The solution :math:`u` will be stored in a flat Fortran array, and hence this application will use LibPFASSTs built in ``ndarray`` encapsulation.
+Note that LibPFASST doesn't impose any particular storage format on your solver -- instead, you must tell LibPFASST how to perform a few basic operations on your solution (eg, how to create solutions, perform ``y <- y + a x``, etc).
 Various hooks are added to echo the error (on the finest level) and residual (on all levels) throughout the algorithm.
 These hooks are in ``src/hooks.f90``.

-Note that the ``feval_create_workspace`` routine is specific to the problem being solved (ie, not part of LIBPFASST, but part of the user code).
+Note that the ``feval_create_workspace`` routine is specific to the problem being solved (ie, not part of LibPFASST, but part of the user code).
 It creates FFTW plans, creates a complex workspace for use with FFTW (so that we can avoid allocating and deallocating these workspaces during each call to the function evaluation routines), and pre-computes various spectral operators.

-LIBPFASST allows you, the user, to attach an arbitrary C pointer to each PFASST level.
+LibPFASST allows you, the user, to attach an arbitrary C pointer to each PFASST level.
 This is called a context (typically called ``levelctx`` in the source) pointer (as in, "for the problem I'm solving I have a specific context that I will be working in").
 Your